High-risk pregnancy: Pregnancy-related factors

-Preeclampsia: Preeclampsia is a syndrome marked by a sudden increase in the blood pressure of a pregnant woman after the 20th week of pregnancy.
-It can affect the mother's kidneys, liver, and brain.
-When left untreated, the condition can be fatal for the mother and/or the fetus and result in long-term health problems.
+Conditions that can be developed during pregnancy include pre-eclampsia, eclampsia, HELLP syndrome, and gestational diabetes.
+Other risk factors include the timing of pregnancies, the placenta itself, infections, pregnancy with an IUD device, twin-to-twin transfusion syndrome, substance abuse, medical neglect, socioeconomic status, race, and ethnicity.

-Eclampsia: Eclampsia is a more severe form of preeclampsia, marked by seizures and coma in the mother.
+Pre-eclampsia is a syndrome marked by a sudden increase in the blood pressure of a gestational parent after the 20th week of pregnancy.
+It can affect the kidneys, liver, and brain.
+When left untreated, the condition can be fatal for the gestational parent and/or the fetus and result in long-term health problems.
+Eclampsia is a more severe form of preeclampsia, marked by seizures and coma in the mother.